diffusion4812/simple-weather/README.md

 ### Database Edge Cases
 Currently, API requests with empty database tables are likely to crash the application (AWS Lambda function).
 Checks should be added to ensure the validity and existence of data in database tables.

+### Adaptive CSS
+Although some effort has been made to optimise the frontend experience for various devices, further scope could be given to refining the user experience to support a wider range of device scenarios.